mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 #### Constraints
 - The NAVIGATOR SHOULD tell DRIVER what to do based on ideas discussed with the MOB.
 - The NAVIGATOR SHOULD always ask MOB to contribute suggestions before doing the next step.
+- The NAVIGATOR MAY NOT tell DRIVER what to do based on ideas before they have been discussed with the MOB
 - The rest of the MOB can make suggestions, express support or disagreement or ask questions any time.
 - The DRIVER MAY NOT offer ideas or participate in the discussions.
 - The DRIVER MAY NOT type anything before being told by the NAVIGATOR.